epklein/epklein.github.io/_pages/mgmt/people/persuasion.md

 **Persuasion** is an active process with clear and specific outcomes in mind.
 It typically involves a direct attempt to change someone's mindset or behavior.
 This often requires the use of specific techniques, arguments, or appeals tailored to the audience's needs or emotions.

-On the other hand we have **influence**, the backbone of [leadership](/leadership).
+On the other hand, we have influence, which is the backbone of [leadership](/leadership).
 It's a broader, long-term concept that focuses on shaping general perceptions, attitudes, or behaviors over time.
 Unlike persuasion, influence is a more passive process.
 It might not involve direct communication or explicit arguments.
 Instead, influence is often achieved through example, leadership, or establishing a certain ambiance or culture.

 ## Learning